 Clogged drains are common.
 When you have one, the drain is either slow, or doesn’t move at all.
 Clogged drains are caused by a build up of hair, soap scum, dirt, mineral deposits, and even small items that have fallen down the drain.
 Or, all of the above!

 Place the plumbing snake into the drain until you feel it hook onto something.
 At that point, pull it out.
 There should be some gunk along with it.
 Keep doing this until you’ve removed the clog entirely.
-This video from This Old House shows .
+This video from This Old House shows how to use a plumbing snake on a clogged bathtub drain.
 You unclog a shower drain using the same technique.

 You can also try clearing the clog with a plunger, your hand, or by pouring boiling water down the drain.
 However, we do not recommend using chemicals to clear a clogged drain because they could damage your pipes.